Managing Your Creative Business? Here is what to expect and be prepared for!

 The Striving and Thriving Artist

 The artist who desires to be successful must be able to learn to be disciplined.
-He or she must learn to organize his or daily activities such as what time is appropriate to draw, when is the right time to make a phone call to that gallery or art collector, when is the best time to exhibit an art project, and so many other factors.
+You could learn to organize your activities such as what time is appropriate to draw, when is the right time to make a phone call to that gallery or art collector, when is the best time to exhibit an art project, and so many other factors.

-An artist should also think of ways to transition from just being a creative painter to strategizing ways to market his or her projects online or offline!
+As an artist you should also think of ways to transition from just being a creative painter to strategizing ways to market your projects online or offline!